ifdita-hasan/RL-Guide-Dog/README.md

 # RL-Guide-Dog

-This is a grid world envrionment made using gymnasium, where a guide dog agent helps a simulated user to reach their goal while avoiding obstacles.
+This is a reinforcement learning-based navigation system inspired by guide dogs, where a guide dog agent helps a simulated user to reach their goal while avoiding obstacles.
+The grid world envrionment was made using gymnasium.

 ![alt text](image.png)